 Faculty teaching takes place during the second half of noon conference on Monday, Tuesday, Wednesday and Friday.
 These teaching sessions are led by a variety of medical educators who are experts in their field and include topics relevant to both inpatient and outpatient patient care.
 Within faculty teaching are interactive longitudinal series on developing point-of-care ultrasound, EKG interpretation, and radiology review skills.

 An optional conference led by resident-attending pairings to bring learning back to the bedside with a collegial atmosphere.
 These sessions are small group opportunities to hone physical exam skills that are key in developing adept diagnosticians.
 Resident leaders are often individuals rotating on our medicine education elective.

-Every Thursday afternoon.
-The guest speakers are invited by the Chairman of the Department of Medicine and are generally regarded as the thought leaders in their respective fields.
-An attempt is made to incorporate recent developments in the topic area of interest.
+Grand Rounds brings home institution, nationally, and globally diverse speakers to UNC every Thursday during the academic school year.
+Guest speakers are invited by the Chairman of the Department of Medicine and are generally regarded as the thought leaders in their respective fields, frequently incorporating recent developments in their field of expertise.

 Ontjes Teaching Curriculum